Project Lifecycle - The Waterfall

 In those situations, you want to

-adapt to change as fast as possible
+adapt to change as fast as possible.
+When you’re

-researching something, you apply the scientific method
+researching something, you apply the scientific method in

 which you

-embrace and welcome change at every step
+embrace and welcome change at every step.

 Unless you have infinite time and money, of course.